 But in these last years, the shul had become a shadow of itself.
 The congregation has been dwindling and the financials have been in deficit.
 My family established an award in my father's memory, to be given to a graduating Hebrew School student every year.
 Things have been so bad, that for the last two years, there were *no students* in the graduating class - so we could not present it.
 Many factors led to the decline...Fair Lawn's Jewish population has been steadily becoming more Orthodox (there are a LOT of Orthodox shuls in town now...at least 7 I think...)
 We have not been able to retain a Rabbi for more than a year or two - and sadly (I'm sorry gents if you're reading this), the last two were just not dynamic enough to attract young families.
 Years ago, B'nai Israel disassociated itself from the United Synagogue of Conservative Judaism to save on dues - that was a mistake.
 B'nai Israel never switched over to become Egalitarian - that was a mistake.
 We never upgraded from the old Silverman siddurs, machzurs, and other religious books - again a mistake.
 And then there's just the competition factor - the other two Conservative shuls, Fair Lawn Jewish Center and Beth Shalom, had nicer buildings and more money.

 So we arrived at our new shul.
 The Fair Lawn Jewish Center Torahs were taken out of their ark.
 There was dancing and singing...and suddenly there were no more CBI Torahs and FLJC Torahs - there were only "OUR" Torahs.
 Once they were put away, we heard some decent speeches by Rabbis and layleaders.
 Lots of FLJC people randomly approached CBI people to shake hands and say "welcome".
-The President of the Fair Lawn Jewish Center Lenny Kaufmann announced "This morning our ark was half empty.
-Now it is full."

 No comments: